preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index.rst

 .. image:: authentications-screens-settings.png

-For each option you can select any of the screens you have created here, or the default authentication screen for a business profile (which is also used if you don't set up any authentication screens).'
+For each option you can select any of the screens you have created here, or the default authentication screen for a business profile (which is also used if you don't set up any authentication screens).
+More information about the default authentication screen is found here: :doc:`Authentication </admin-settings/business-group-settings/user-management-bp/authentication-users-bp/index>`

 Create a new authentication screen
 **************************************